f. xlsimport()

 @b

-Remove blank rows before and after the Excel data when reading content in; do not work with @c option.
+Remove blank rows before and after the Excel data when reading them; will be ignored when @c option is present.

 @w